OAGi/Score/docs/test_cases/TestSuite43.md

 ### Test Assertion:

 #### Test Assertion #43.2.1
-The "Business Term Assignment" menu should open the page titled with "Business Term Assignment".
+The "Add BIE For OpenAPI Document" menu should open the page titled with "Add BIE For OpenAPI Document".

 #### Test Assertion #43.2.2
-On Business Term Assignment page, the end user can view all the business terms with assignments.
+On Add BIE For OpenAPI Document page, the end user can view BIEs available to be assigned.
+This can be duplicate of previously assigned, but only if assigned to a separate Verb and Body Type combination.

 #### Test Assertion #43.2.3
-On Business Term Assignment page, the end user can view the ASBIEs, BBIEs and Top-Level BIEs available for Business Term assignments.
+On Add BIE For OpenAPI Document page, the end user can search BIEs by Branch, State, Owner, Updater, DEN, Business Context, Updated Start Date, and Updated End Date.

 #### Test Assertion #43.2.4
-On Business Term Assignment page, the end user can search business term assignments by BIE type and den, business term, URI and type code.
+On Business Term Assignment page, .

 #### Test Assertion #43.2.5
 On Business Term Assignment page, the end user can filter only preferred business terms.